djipco/OctoWS2811Controller/README.md

   * TouchDesigner component: [OctoWS2811Controller.tox](https://github.com/djipco/OctoWS2811Controller/raw/refs/heads/main/OctoWS2811Controller.tox)

-This project allows you to up to control 768 addressable LEDs per channel, for a total of 6144 LEDs.
+This project allows you to up to control 768 addressable LEDs per channel, for a total of 6144 LEDs (8 × 768).
 However, to maintain a refresh rate of 60Hz, you need to limit the number of LEDs to 512.
 This is because each LEDs take about 30µs to update (when using 800kHz LEDs).
 To reach the full 768, you need to lower the rate at which you send the data.
 You can do that in the TouchDesigner component.

 ## Installation

 Use Arduino IDE to upload OctoWS2811Controller.ino to your Teensy 4.x device.
 Note that the code has only tested been with Teensy 4.1 (but I believe it should work with the 4.0).

+In TouchDesigner, simply drag and drop the `.tox` file to your project and enter the appropriate settings.

 ## Serial Commands

 Here are the commands that can be sent over serial to the board.
+You do not need to worry about the underlying syntax when using the TouchDesigner component (all of this is handled in the background).

 #### Update LEDs